Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 ### Without the Program
 ### With the Program
 # Assumptions
+The IPCC’s SSPs importantly highlight projections on population growth, economic growth, and Green House Gas (GHG) emissions.
+In calculating income projections, present-day figures are indexed in line with GDP growth as outlined by the four major SSP scenarios.
+These scenarios provide estimates for future GDP, but it is important to note that figures vary significantly between scenarios, affecting forecasts on Involuntary Displacement related income support.

+Our calculations adjust for the effects of inflation, meaning all projected values can be directly compared in dollar amounts today.
+Where specified in the IPCC data, this adjustment is already performed so no further adjustment for inflation is considered.
+In all other scenarios, it was assumed that projected figures did not account for inflation.
+Annual future inflation figures were randomly sampled from the past 40 years of Storslysia inflation data and future figures were subsequently adjusted to the present day using these sampled rates.

+To project the economic impact of the involuntary scheme, these key assumptions were made:
+• Property damage estimates below a threshold of Ꝕ250 were assumed to be Ꝕ0 to account for the possibility that hazard events result in no property damage.
+• Historical property damage included replacement of household items and housing repairs.
+To project the economic impact of the voluntary scheme, these key assumptions were made:
+• The median value of owner-occupied housing units reflects the median value of all housing units within each respective region.
+• The median value of housing units will grow in line with inflationary expectations.
+• The risk associated with a region is based on averages of past property damage totals.
+• Lower-risk regions 1 and 3 have unlimited capacity to support new residents.

+Lastly, the voluntary relocation model assumes households relocating to lower-risk regions are no longer part of the regional risk pool, with total costs behaving differently to its original households.
+Once sufficient data is collected after initial cycles of buybacks, this assumption will be revised to provide a more realistic cost estimate of the voluntary scheme.

 # Data and Data Limitations
 # Risk and Risk Mitigation Considerations